 Mark performs frequently in the Boston area.
-He has headlined on several occasions at Cambridge's legendary Club Passim, and has also performed at (among many other venues) the Nameless Coffeehouse, Johnny D's, the Burren, Tupelo Music Hall, the Abbey Lounge, Sally O'Brien's, the Amazing Things Arts Center, and the Center for Arts in Natick, where he hosts the bi-weekly folk open mike.
+He has headlined on a number of occasions at Cambridge's legendary Club Passim, and has also headlined or been featured at (among many other venues) Johnny D's, the Burren, Tupelo Music Hall, Nashville's Bluebird Cafe, and the Center for Arts in Natick, where he hosts the bi-weekly folk open mike.
 Mark has also appeared on WCVB/Channel 5's "Chronicle" program and New England Cable News' "Coffeehouse" program.
 Among the artists he has opened for are Bill Morrissey, Steve Forbert, Buskin & Batteau, Christine Lavin, Cheryl Wheeler, Don White, Kevin So, Geoff Bartley, Claudia Schmidt, Susie Burke & David Surrette, and the James Montgomery Band.

 -- American Songwriter Magazine: Twelve time award winner, including 1st Prize (twice), 2nd Prize, and "lyric spotlight" feature.

 -- USA Songwriting Competition: Ten-time finalist.

 -- Great American Song Contest: Three-time 1st Prize winner, seven other times named top 5 winner, twelve other times selected as Finalist, three Honors Awards.
 Only songwriter to ever receive 1st Prize in consecutive years.
 Named to contest's "Songwriters' Hall of Fame".